nudj/server/readme.md

 1. Ensure you have ssh access to the production server (try running `ssh nudjproduction` in the terminal)
 1. Release all applications with their own semversion and ensure the builds have completed and released the appropriately tagged Docker images
-1. Ensure you have all the required `.env` files, `.htpasswd` file and ssl cert files in the production dir
+1. Ensure you have all the required `.env` files, `.htpasswd` file and ssl cert files in the production dir (ask for them from a colleague)
 1. `./scripts/release production [server-version] [web-version] [hire-version] [admin-version] [api-version]` e.g. `./scripts/release production 2.1.0 6.1.0 5.2.1 6.0.1 3.4.0`
 1. Enter `nudjtech` password for production (can be found in 1Password) when requested